-In this post, you’ll discover:
+In this blog post, you’ll learn:

-- Why people abandon their carts
+- Why do people abandon online shopping carts?

 What are abandoned cart emails?

-Why do people abandon carts?
+Why do people abandon their carts?

 - Comparison shopping